virtualstores/tt2/android.md

 }
 ```

 During the visit the user will walk around on the map.
-Indifferent senarios a default triggerevent will be built by the TT2 sdk.
+In different scenarios a default trigger event will be built by the TT2 sdk.
-A class can listen on these events add additional information and post it to a server that later can be filtered on tags and used for analysis.
+A class can listen on these events.
+Then add additional information ot the trigger event and post it to a server.

 ```
 import se.virtualstores.tt2.androidsdk.Listener